nupurparmar6/nupurparmar6/README.md

 <!-- ## :star2: About Me  -->

-- I’m a final year student at Netaji Subhas University of Technology, Delhi, doing my Bachelors in Electronics and Communication Engineering:mortar_board:
+- I’m a final year student at Netaji Subhas University of Technology, Delhi, pursuing Bachelors in Electronics and Communication Engineering:mortar_board:
 - Technology fascinates me (can't wait to enter the tech domain!) :space_invader:
 - I recently worked with Expedia Group as a Software Development Engineer intern :airplane: